-If your severe eczema isn’t responding to traditional treatments, you may be wondering what other options you have.
-In addition to the therapies your doctor prescribes, you may be looking to try alternative or complementary medicine.
+If your severe eczema is not responding to traditional treatments, you may be wondering what other options you have.
+In addition to the therapies a doctor prescribes, you may be looking to try alternative or complementary medicine.

 Eczema causes red, itchy, and dry rashes that range from mild to severe.
 Persistent scratching due to severe eczema can cause damage to your skin, putting you at risk for skin infection.
 Finding a way to successfully manage this condition can prevent complications.